Fact: we owe Halloween to Ireland. This is the autumn festival when the ghosts of the dead return to the land of the living. Spooky.

 Really, though, that’s why we like Halloween.
 It’s not ‘normal’.
 It’s scary, it’s unpredictable and it’s a little bit weird.

 Caution is required at this time of year when biting into a slice of warm barmbrack.

-This traditional Halloween bread/cake could contain any number of items, ready to tell the future of the person lucky (or unlucky) enough to find something in their slice.
+This traditional Halloween bread/cake could contain any number of items, ready to tell the future of the person who finds something in their slice.

 Years ago, religious medals could also be found in bracks, predicting a life in the Holy Orders.

 For those of you unfamiliar with barmbrack, this recipe is a winner.

 •15g (1tbsp) dried yeast

 •280ml (9.5fl oz) milk, at room temperature